– First published … November 11, 2019 –

 All the while, normal business travelers or tourists with their children would find themselves questioned and turned back if they attempted the same travel routes.
 This tells you who ISIS really is.

 Then I looked at the record of ISIS’ real commanders – military officers from Saudi Arabia, Qatar, one even a Brigadier General from Israel, captured by Shiite militias.
 I saw his identification papers and those of dozens of other ISIS leaders who still carried military identification from nations in the region.
 None were named “Baghdadi.”

-One was an American Major General, a former head of psychological warfare and later commentator on Fox News who was rescued from Syrian commandos by the US Delta Force, an organization founded by one of Veterans Today’s advisory board members.
+One was an American Major General, a former head of psychological warfare and later commentator on Fox News who was rescued from Syrian commandos by the US Delta Force, an organization founded by one of VT’s advisory board members.

 That raid, on May 15, 2015, was fictionalized in this ABC News report from that period:

 “In a ground raid deep in Syrian territory, U.S. special operations forces killed a top ISIS leader who they were attempting to capture and interrogate about American hostages and how the terror group finances its war machine,” the Obama administration said today.

 Officials told ABC News that “the large-scale operation that killed ISIS oil and gas ‘minister’ Abu Sayyaf was carried out by the Army’s elite counter-terror unit known as Delta Force under the direction of the Joint Special Operations Command (JSOC).”

 The American general, who Russian sources said had planned ISIS military actions against Iraq, was rescued as a force of Syrian commandos and Russian Spetznaz approached.

 This was a real military success for the US, one where those involved deserved great credit even though it was done, as is too often the case, to advance the cause of international terrorism.